angular-es/Angular-es/aio-es/content/guide/comparing-observables.md

     region="promise">
   </code-example>

-### チェーンにする
+### Chaining

-* Observable は map やサブスクリプションなどの変換機能を区別します。サブスクリプションだけがサブスクライバー機能をアクティブにして値の計算を開始します。
+* Observables differentiate between transformation function such as a map and subscription.
+Only subscription activates the subscriber function to start computing the values.

   <code-example
     path="comparing-observables/src/observables.ts"